skehan0/Skehan0/README.md

 Hi![](https://user-images.githubusercontent.com/18350557/176309783-0785949b-9127-417c-8b55-ab5a4333674e.gif)My name is Gavin Skehan
 ====================================================================================================================================

-## 4th Year Computer Science and IT Student | Aspiring Software Engineer | Former Full Stack AI Intern
+## Graduate Computer Science Student | Software Engineer@Accenture | AI

-As a final-year Computer Science student at the University of Galway, I’m dedicated to developing cutting-edge software solutions.
+I’m dedicated to developing cutting-edge software solutions.
 With a passion for all things code, I'm continually exploring ways to push the boundaries of technology and deliver impactful results. 🚀

 ### About Me
-Currently wrapping up my degree, I’ve built a strong foundation in computer science through hands-on project work and in-depth theoretical learning.
+I’ve built a strong foundation in computer science through hands-on project work and in-depth theoretical learning.
 During 3rd year, I completed an 8-month professional internship as a Full Stack AI Intern at Accenture’s R&D Center, The Dock, in Dublin.
 There, I gained invaluable experience in AI-driven solutions and played an integral role in the development of real-world software.

 ### What Sets Me Apart?
 🌟 During my time at Accenture, I worked on high-impact projects in a collaborative Agile environment, consistently delivering key features.
 I gained exposure to various technologies including: